Dr. Overtoun Jenda

 Dr. Overtoun Jenda serves as Assistant Provost for Special Projects and Initiatives and Professor of Mathematics at Auburn University.
 He previously served as Associate Provost for Diversity and Multicultural Affairs and Associate Dean of the College of Sciences and Mathematics at Auburn University.

 Prior to coming to Auburn, Dr. Jenda was a faculty member at the University of Kentucky, University of Botswana, and University of Malawi.
 Dr. Jenda received a PhD and MA in Mathematics from the University of Kentucky and a BS in Mathematics (with Distinction) from the University of Malawi.
 His area of research is Homological Algebra, and he has published two graduate and research level books and over 60 research articles in this area.
 He has also published several research articles in STEM Education.

 Dr. Jenda has been the Principal Investigator and Project Director for numerous US National Science Foundation grants focusing on STEM education, including the US-Africa Collaborative Research Network in Mathematical Sciences and Masamu Program, Research Experience for Undergraduates in Algebra and Discrete Mathematics, Louis Stokes Alliance for Minority Participation (LSAMP) program, Alabama Alliance for Students with Disabilities in STEM, INCLUDES South East Alliance for Persons with Disabilities in STEM, MAKERS Scholarships in STEM (S-STEM), GK-12 Fellows in Science and Mathematics for East Alabama Schools, Alabama Alliance for Graduate Education and the Professoriate, and the LSAMP Bridge to the Doctorate program.

-Brittany McCullough is the Analyst for Special Projects & Initiatives in the Office of the Provost.
-As the Analyst for the unit, Brittany is responsible for assisting in planning and implementing special projects and initiatives, developing data collection systems and tools, maintaining databases and other records to measure and report on programs, providing quantitative and qualitative data related to the unit’s initiatives, and preparing and presenting technical reports, publications, and presentations.
+Dr. Brittany McCullough is the Program Analyst for the Office of Special Projects and Initiatives.
+As the Analyst for the office, Brittany is responsible for assisting in planning and implementing special projects and initiatives, developing data collection systems and tools, maintaining databases and other records to measure and report on programs, providing quantitative and qualitative data related to the office’s initiatives, and preparing and presenting technical reports, publications, and presentations.
 She is also an instructor in Auburn University’s Department of Mathematics and Statistics.